Eurekan-Academy/Baldesion-Arsenal-Primer/boss-attacks.md

 Art
 ---
-1. Tankbuster/thricecull
+1. Tankbuster/thricecull{:.tank}
-{:.tank}
 2. In or Out/ Spinner or Carver (Donut or Circle AoE)
 {:.normal}
 3. In or Out/ Spinner or Carver (Opposite of 2.)
 {:.normal}
-4. Raidwide/acallum na senorach (Shield healers shields up, Eurekan Potion) {:.healer}
+4. Raidwide/acallum na senorach (Shield healers shields up, Eurekan Potion){:.healer}
 5. Spear Summon/Mythcall (Prepare to move in or out) {:.normal}
 6. In or Out/ Spinner or Carver  (Donut or Circle Aoe) Move to him if Circle aoe, Move to spear if Donut